Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Results and Discussion

-In Fig.~\ref{fig:fig4}a, the fitted spin majority band position is overlaid on the measured bandstructure, together with the one-particle band suggested from K-K analysis.
+Finally, attention is directed towards electron-boson interactions in the spin majority states.
+Close to midway between $\bar{\text{M}}$ and $\bar{\text{K}}'$ a near parabolic spin majority band is found at $\SI{185}{\milli\eV}$ below $E_{\text{F}}$.
+This band also appeared along $-\vb{b}_{\text{s}}$ in Fig.~\ref{fig:fig2}a and was found to reach a global band maximum when measured with $h\nu=\SI{21.2}{\eV}$ \cite{Suppl_Mat}.
+In Fig.~\ref{fig:fig4}a, the fitted spin majority band position is overlaid on the measured bandstructure, together with the one-particle band suggested by K-K analysis.
 To obtain a more accurate estimate of the band maximum, the renormalized band was asserted from a combination of MDC and energy distribution curve (EDC) fits \cite{LaShell2000non,Hofmann2009electron}.

-The resultant $\Sigma$ contributions, as shown in Fig.~\ref{fig:fig4}b, reveal a boson interaction at $E_{\text{B}}=\SI{235}{\milli\eV}$, i.e. $\approx\SI{50}{\milli\eV}$ below the band maximum energy $E_{\text{BM}}$.
-This energy is reminiscent of the magnon energy reported in the minority spin band of Fig.~S4.
-However, electron-magnon coupling at this energy does not satisfy the line shape of the measured $\Sigma$.
-Specifically, it fails to reproduce the abrupt `step' that is observed in $\Im\Sigma$.